lthr/Deploy-to-GH-Pages/README.md

 ![Github Integration and Services](https://i.imgur.com/B0Sho4F.png)

-Click the `Edit` button and add your GitHub Username and Token from Step 5`:
+Click the `Edit` button and update with your GitHub username and the token you made in Step 5:

 ![Github Integration and Services](https://i.imgur.com/3WNeZTW.png)